dj95/kustomize-quick-create/README.md

 ### ❄️ Installation with nix

 Add the following code to your overlays.
-Then kustomize-quick-create can be installed from the `pkgs`.
+Then kustomize-quick-create can be installed from `pkgs`.

 ```nix
 final: prev: {